slackapi/manifest-schema/README.md

 # Manifest Schema

-This project contains publicly available json schemas that define slacks `manifest.json` application file.
+This project contains publicly available json schemas that define slacks `manifest.json` file.
+JSON schemas can be used for a number of tasks but the purpose of this specific schema is to provide developers validation and prediction capabilities while editing `manifest.json` files in IDEs.

 **Guide Outline**: